fardina/q2a-wysiwyg-matheditor/README.md

 ### :broken_heart: The endless project

-My other plugin [q2a-markdown-editor](https://github.com/thibaultduponchelle/q2a-markdown-editor-latex) is broken currently and was never really perfectly working (I'm not a javascript guy :crying_cat_face:)
+My other plugin [q2a-markdown-editor](https://github.com/thibaultduponchelle/q2a-markdown-editor-latex) is broken currently

+It was never really perfectly working.
+My fault, I'm not a javascript guy :crying_cat_face:)

 ### :star2: Other ideas